cristian-encalada/holbertonschool-system_engineering-devops/web_infrastructure_design/2-secured_and_monitored_web_infrastructure.md

 ### Specifics about this infrastructure

+- For every additional element, why you are adding it
 - What are firewalls for
 - Why is the traffic served over HTTPS
 - What monitoring is used for